Falk Hante, Michael Hintermüller, Sebastian Pokutta

-The move towards sustainable energy networks, with due consideration of the complexities arising from the integration of rather unsteady renewable resources, causes major operational challenges for network providers.
+The move towards sustainable energy networks, with due consideration of the complexities arising from the integration of rather unsteady renewable resources, causes major operational challenges for network providers, cf. the Figure below.
 Mathematical control theory provides a key technology for optimization-guided dispatching processes, but is facing the challenges of large-scale dynamics from physical models such as partial differential equations (PDEs) linked with discrete decision models such as 0-1 switching for connecting/disconnecting capacitors, generating units and transmission lines.
 These problems are to be solved fast and repeatedly while gathering data to adapt.

 The research agenda of this project tackles fundamental questions concerning control and optimization in context of this application.
 It concerns mathematics at the interface and beyond the state-of-the-art in combinatorial optimization and control theory for partial differential equations (PDEs).
 The main goal is to establish novel stationarity concepts for broad classes of PDE-dynamic mixed-integer programs based on exact and approximate relaxation techniques for extended formulations of such optimization problems, their primal-dual optimality conditions and their numerical solutions using semismooth Newton methods and thresholding strategies.
 A strong focus is given to treat combinatorial restrictions modelling minimal up/down time, ramping or switching order constraints.

 The applicability of the theoretical achievements will be showcased on electricity distribution networks by means of case studies.